Projecting cross -gabled bay and window trim. Bay windows later additions in 1870's as are roof dormers.

 Themes: Architectural, community development.

-This house was once located at 125 Main Street and was sold by John L. Staple to Rose A. Chapman wife of Ovid Chapman in Aug.
-1885.
-Ovid Chapman opened a restaurant and convenience store in the building.
-It became a popular hangout for the boys attending Phillips Academy.
+Ovid Chapman opened a restaurant and convenience store in the building at 125 Main St. It became a popular hangout for the boys attending Phillips Academy.
 In 1889 Chapman purchased the old South Centre schoolhouse on Central Street from the town and moved it to the site.
-This house and barn were moved to the rear of the lot and converted into apartments.

-May 10, 1889 AT pg.
-1 Andover Townsman AT - Ovid Chapman bought the old South Centre School house for $300.
+Andover Townsman (AT) May 10, 1889 pg.
+1 - Ovid Chapman bought the old South Centre School house for $300.
 He is to place it on the site of his restaurant on Main Street, moving that back.

-The house has been a residence for students and families since it was moved.
+The house has been a residence for students and families through the years.
 In 2003 the house was converted into two condominiums units each with 3 bed rooms, sitting rm. living room and kitchen.

 Essex County Registry Deeds, Salem, MA